peterjfalk/Data-Science-Projects/README.md

 # Data-Science-Projects
-Repository for all TA Data Science course projects
+Repository for all TA Data Science projects